Tax in UAE: All You Need to Know

 • It splits equally between the buyer and the seller.

-The Dubai tax system offers several benefits to residents and businesses.
+The Dubai tax system offers several benefits to residents and businesses in Dubai or anywhere in the UAE.
 Some of the key advantages are:

 • No inheritance tax, with only a transfer fee required for real estate inheriting.